ATTACHMENT DISORDER

 Parental alienation may also refer to a parent distancing themselves emotionally from a child.
 This causes the child to perceive the parent as rejecting and abandoning.
 This rejection can affect the child’s relationship with both parents.

 Attachment disorders may occur due to early life stressors.
 These stressors include physical abuse, neglect, parental divorce, trauma, or loss of a caregiver before age seven.
-In addition, inattention, impulsiveness, and hyperactivity are common at ages 2 through 6.
+In addition, inattention, impulsiveness, and hyperactivity are common at ages two through six.

 Disorders characterized by poor emotional regulation and self-awareness, such as oppositional defiant disorder and conduct disorder.
 These specific disorders are risk factors for later attachment disorders.
 Children with disruptive behavior disorders may lack insight into their emotions and impulses and fail to recognize their own needs.